 You never know when bad weather may hit.
-That's why it's important to be "storm-savvy" for when she does.
-Lightning and the power surge it may cause, is a destructive force - even if it doesn't directly hit your home.
+That's why it's important to be "storm-savvy" for when it does.
+Lightning, and the power surge it may cause, is a destructive force, even if it doesn't directly hit your home.

 Here are a few tips to protect your family and your appliances during thunderstorms: